brianhouse/art_and_code/units/5_nonlinearity/code.md

 # Nonlinearity

-The focus of this unit will be on how to string together functions into nonlinear experiences.
+The focus of this unit will be on how to string together functions into nonlinear narratives.
 But before we get to that, let's introduce a few new materials to work with.

 ## Images